-The foregoing written instrument was or n the date thereof, signed, published and declared by the testator therein named as the testator's Will in the presence of us and of each of us, who, at the testator's request, in the testator's preser nce and in the presence of each other, have subscribed our names as witnesses thereto. residing at residing at
+IN WITNESS WHEREOF, I have duly execu ated this Will this day of, 20 [Client] The foregoing written instrument was on the date thereof, signed, published and declared by the testator therein named as the testator 's Will in the presence of us and of each of us, who, at the testator's request, in the testator's pre sence and in the presence of each other, have subscribed our names as witnesses thereto. residing at residing at

-STATE OF NEW YORK)
+STATE OF NEW YORK )

 : SS.
-COUNTY OF ALBANY)
+COUNTY OF ALBANY )

-All of the undersigned, individually and severally being duly sworn, depose and say:
+All of the undersigned, individually a and severally being duly sworn, depose and say:

-[CLIENT], the testator, on the day of at which time the testator declared the instru -
+[CLIENT], the testator, on the day of at which time the testator declared the instru- =

 affidavit at the testator's request.
-The testat age of eighteen years, and, in the respective and understanding and not under any restraic could read, write and converse in the Englishight, hearing or speech, or from any other particular to the englishing the e ed with the testator at such time and makes this tor was, at the time of so executing said Will, over the opinions of the witnesses, of sound mind, memory int or in any respect incompetent to make a Will; sh language; and was suffering from no defect in physical or mental impairment that would affect the ne Will was executed as a single, original instrument
+The testator age of eighteen years, and, in the respective of and understanding and not under any restrain could read, write and converse in the English sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech, or from any other parts of the english sight, hearing or speech sight.
+I with the testator at such time and makes this or was, at the time of so executing said Will, over the opinions of the witnesses, of sound mind, memory at or in any respect incompetent to make a Will; a language; and was suffering from no defect in hysical or mental impairment that would affect the e Will was executed as a single, original instrument

 Witness

 Witness

-Severally subscribed and sworn to before many day of, 20 ne this
+Severally subscribed and sworn to before me day of, 20 e this

 Notary Public